knightSarai/Fiboker/README.md

 # Fiboker

-An app to find the number in fibonacci sequence at given index
+An app to find the number in fibonacci sequence at given index.

+The fibonacci sequence has been chosen here as an expensive task, and this architecture built to demonstrate how to work with such tasks.

 ## Stack